-On 1 February 2020, the Australian Government Department of Human Services was renamed Services Australia.
-This department delivers payments and services through Centrelink, Medicare Australia, Child Support and Hearing Australia.
+On 1 February 2020, the Australian Government Department of Human Services was reorganised into Services Australia, which falls within the Department of Social Services.
+Services Australia encompasses Centrelink, Medicare Australia, Child Support and Hearing Australia.
 For ease of reference, this chapter refers to ‘Centrelink’.

 Social security law is found in the:

 - Social Security Act 1991 (Cth) (‘SS Act’);

 - Social Security (Administration) Act 1999 (Cth) (‘SSA Act’);